 The Academy for International Conflict Management and Peacebuilding is the education and training leader of the United States Institute of Peace.

-Established in 2009, the Academy provides practitioner-oriented education, training, and resources via its new online Global Campus, its facilities at USIP's Washington headquarters, mobile training in conflict zones abroad (for example, Afghanistan, Sudan, and Iraq), and online distance education and training.
+Established in 2009, the Academy provides practitioner-oriented education, training, and resources via its new online Global Campus, its facilities at USIP's Washington headquarters, and mobile training in conflict zones abroad (for example, Afghanistan, Sudan, and Iraq).

 USIP Academy courses, designed for practitioners in governments, international organizations, non-profit organizations, and the private sector, build and strengthen the skills required for managing conflict in all its phases, from preventing conflict to post-conflict peacebuilding.